Hiking the East Coast Trail Newfoundland

 My Experience Hiking with Great Canadian Trails on the ECT

-We did the 6-day trip which included 4 days of hiking about 37 miles.
+We did the 6-day trip, which included 4 days of hiking about 37 miles.
 The 6-day East Coast Trail trip ensures that you do some of the most iconic hikes.
 It included a diversity of terrains, but all were quite challenging.
 This was just a portion of the overall trail – but it was enough to give me an idea of what it was all about.

 Since it’s not possible to do the East Coast Trail as a true thru-hike staying in different villages each night – you tend to be in lodging where you can have a home base.
 You do 2 or 3 hikes from that home base, and Great Canadian Trails provides transportation to/from the trailhead and move luggage when necessary.
-This means you can use a day pack only and greatly lighten a load of a backpack on this self-guided hike!
+This means you can use a day pack only and greatly lighten the load of a backpack on this self-guided hike!

 Great Canadian Trails offers 6 and 10-day self-guided hikes on the East Coast Trail.
 Maps are provided along with a detailed itinerary of pickups and some history of each spot.
 In addition, they provide a Garmin device to each group who books with them so that the driver knows where they are and can coordinate pickups – it’s a very good feeling knowing someone knows where you are when you are doing self-guided hikes!